dyno-might/dyno-might.github.io/_posts/2025-08-21-persuasion.md

 1. Maybe we develop AI that doesn't *want* to persuade.
 Maybe it doesn't want anything at all.
 2. Maybe several AIs emerge at the same time.
 They have contradictory goals and compete in a way that sort of cancel each other out.
-3. Maybe we're ants trying to predict the movements of jets in the sky.
+3. Maybe we're mice trying to predict the movements of jets in the sky.